EncyclopediaRed/btcamp-87826/content/support.md

       - question: How long will my tent last?
         answer: >
           Unopened, the BütCamp tent will last 5-10 years depending on exposure to air and light.
-Store this item in a cool, dark space.
+Store this item in a cool, dark space.<br /><br />

           Once opened, the BütCamp tent will last approximately 7 days or less.